 What is a GPU?

 First things first, although you’re opting in to check the performance of your GPU, it is highly essential that you must be aware of what a GPU unit is and where it is located in your system.
-Most computers come with an in-built GPU which works as a fail safe when your external graphics unit starts malfunctioning.
-GPU stands for graphic processing unit and in easier terms it’s actually the high end graphics card which you’ve installed in your system.
-This video card is responsible for displaying high end graphics on your system and is bridged to your computer’s operating system using a graphics card driver installed internally.
+Most computers come with an in-built GPU which works as a fail-safe when your external graphics unit starts malfunctioning.
+GPU stands for graphic processing unit and in easier terms, it’s actually the high-end graphics card that you’ve installed in your system.
+This video card is responsible for displaying high-end graphics on your system and is bridged to your computer’s operating system using a graphics card driver installed internally.

 What are the Signs Your GPU is Failing?

 Sometimes, it’s the driver that’s been corrupted and your GPU performance can easily get fixed when you install a new driver patch or rollback your existing driver to the previous one.

 If that doesn’t work, then there’s definitely a hardware issue.
 You may want to consider getting your GPU checked by a computer repair shop in your vicinity.

 As far as the signs are concerned, here are a few to help you identify a GPU failure early on.